custom-components/ble_monitor/faq.md

 1. Using TelinkFlasher, see also the instructions [here](https://community.home-assistant.io/t/xiaomi-passive-ble-monitor-sensor-platform/177352/407)

-    - Keep the sensor close to the mobile phone (android only) or computer.
+    - Keep the sensor close to the mobile phone (android only) or Windows computer.
     - Make sure that the bluetooth is enabled.
     - Using your browser, navigate to https://atc1441.github.io/TelinkFlasher.html.
     - Now, click the [Connect] button and wait until it shows "Connected."
 See the Log section at the bottom.